 - For the horse that always gets off to a slow start from the alley, breeze him a short distance.
 Work in a pasture, on a track or along the side of an arena—whichever has the safest footing.
 Remember, a breeze is not a flat-out run.
-It’s a little faster than the usual speed you use in a barrel run.
+It’s a little faster than the usual speed you use in a barrel run.”It usually only takes a couple of times for your horse to know what you want from him,” says Sears.
+“The biggest thing when you breeze your horse is to only go a short distance and then ask him to slow down.
+Make sure you have complete control at all times.”

 - The warm-up at the barrel race should be geared toward your horse’s individual needs.
 Sears believes you can over-ride your horse before a competition, so really listen to him and learn over time what he specifically needs in order to focus for a strong, fast run.